fufu70/PHP-Jenkins-Breakfast-Box/README.md

 The default repository for the job is the [yii-deadbody-php](https://github.com/fufu70/deadbody-php) project.
 It is a good aid in testing the PHP-Jenkins-Breakfast-Box.

+## TLDC (To Long Didn't Code)

+To quickly setup an instance checkout the Vagrantfile for the result of the process: [PHP-Jenkins-Vagrant-File](https://github.com/fufu70/PHP-Jenkins-Vagrant-File)

 ## Thanks to:

 Sebastian Bergmann for creating the [Template for Jenkins Jobs for PHP Projects](http://jenkins-php.org/index.html)